-My vidauditory triend Daedalas reckons that spinning-disc or moving taps sound recordings are very old hand to be the event and the second spin are very old hand to be the event and the spin are strained by using a swell hold the record still and scan the laser beam spinally in along the groove, reading its modulight one.
-When radiation this a surface, some is absorbed and turned to heat - which of course warms to and expands the air immediately around the point of upming shade would produce a variation in air expansion from moment to moment depending on the dasial expansion.

-So Daedalus is inventing his splendidly simple audio wallpaper.
-It is densely printed with optical soundtracks encoded as variations in shade.
-"Pop", "classical." "romantic," etc. versions will be available, but since for a 10μm spot size the average living-room wail could carry two months of continuous playing an "all tastes" compilation may well suffice.
-Each hour-long rooranne will be folded zigzag into its own 10cm square patch, and will be played from across the room along this track.
-As the convenion of light to heat is 100% efficient and totally linear, a 200-mW laser should produce adequately thunderous hi-fit.

-Stereo would be lengantly provided by directing two laters in synchronism at separator right and left channels printed on opposite ends of the wall.
-An intense later beam can burn a black mark on white paper, so and a born a subtrying an use mould be sound as the second second beam of the sound as the second beam of the sound as the second beam of the left op pattery audio wallpaper to receive their own material.
-The whole technique could also be used for material.
-The whole technique could also be used for be be event by laters on the passing cars.

--From New Scientist.
+My vidauditory friend Daedalus reckons that spining-disco renoving tape sound recordings are very old impedies or moving tape sound recordings are very old mental properties of the control of the control of the record of the control of the control of the control of the part of the control of the control of the control of the beam spirally in along the groove, reading its modubam spirally in along the groove, reading its modubighter idea.
+When radiation his a surface, some is absorbed and turned to heat-which of course warms up and expands the air immediately around the point of injection of the control of the control of the control injection, so a laser beam scanned along a track polvarying shade would produce a variation in air expansion from moment to moment depending on the darkmin air expansion is, simply, sound of a time variation in air expansion is, simply, sound of a time variation in air expansion is, simply, sound of So Daedalus is inventing his splendidly simple audio wallpaper.
+It is densely printed with optical sound-tracks encoded as variations in shade.
+"Pop", "classical," "romantic," etc. versions will be available, but since for a 10_m spot size the average living-room wall could carry two months of continuous playing an "all tastes" compilation may well suffice.
+Each hour-long programme will be folded zijz-zag into its own 10-cm square patch, and will be played from across the room by a unit steering the laser beam at the right speed to 100% efficient and totally linear, a 200-mW laser should produce adequately thunderous hi-fi.
+Stereo would be elegantly provided by directing two lasers in synchronism at separate right and left channels printed on opposite ends of the wall.
+An intense such a beam, carrying an audio modulation and track-such a beam, carrying an audio modulation and track-such as beam, carrying an audio modulation and track-such as a superior of the such as a superior operation of the superior operation of the such as a superior operation of the superior operation operation of the superior operation o -From New Scientist.